Miguel Díaz-Canel

 Background

-Diaz-Canel was elected president by the National Assembly in April 2018, succeeding Raul Castro, and reconfirmed in 2023.
-He assumed Communist Party First Secretary in 2021.
+Miguel Díaz-Canel heads the Cuban state as both President (since April 2018) and Communist Party First Secretary (since 2021).
+He succeeded Raúl Castro as a loyalist technocrat rather than a revolutionary figure.
 His tenure has coincided with Cuba's worst economic contraction since the Special Period: fuel shortages, rolling blackouts, and mass emigration.
 His government has responded to domestic protest with systematic repression, jailing thousands following the 2021 uprisings.
+He is Cuba's public face internationally but operates within limits set by the old guard and the military establishment.